PrnvGiri/HRAnalytics-DA-/README.md

 - Data preprocessing and cleaning
 - Exploratory Data Analysis (EDA) with visualizations
 - Identifying key factors contributing to attrition
-- Statistical analysis and hypothesis testing
-- Machine learning models for attrition prediction

 ## Technologies Used
 - Python
 - Pandas & NumPy for data manipulation
 - Matplotlib & Seaborn for data visualization
-- Scikit-learn for machine learning
 - Jupyter Notebook

 ## How to Use